 They’re a gift that keeps on giving

 Three pumpkins for every gallon of puree leaves behind a lot of seeds.
 Happily, though, the seeds don’t get thrown out—according to The Costco Connection, the canning facility sends the seeds to a bird feed company!
-This is the secret ingredient for the perfect pumpkin pie.

 Business is booming